h0r4k/NAP/README.md

 ## What is NAP?

-NAP (Network Analyzer Proxy) is a tool designed to analyze networks under your control.
+NAP (Network Analyzer Proxy) is a tool designed to analyze networks under your control for Windows.
 It can mediate connection of arbitrary TCP, SSL, TLS or WebSocket to capture and rewrite packets.

 ## Caution